Things you should know about shipping labels.

 A woman is scanning the QR code on the shipping label on a package with her phone.

-What's included on a shipping label?
+What information is on a shipping label?

+Before creating your own, study a sample shipping label to identify key elements such as the sender's address, recipient's address, and barcode placement.
 A shipping label is the most important part of your shipment.
 It contains all of the information that a shipper or customer needs, including:

 1. Sender Information: It includes name of the sender or the company, return address, city, state, ZIP code of the sender.